-Talking with Susan Johnson of K-State Research and Extension Douglas County about food trends and food safety presentations coming to the area.
+Talking with Susan Johnson of K-State Research and Extension about the Mediterranean style of eating.
+Also, a Walk Kansas update.

 | Next Entry|